langecode/HATEOAS/README.md

       mike-hansson-0309
     ```
- If a "restricted length scenario" exist a length of 10 characters for firstname, and 10 characters for middlename
+ If a "restricted length scenario" exist a length of 10 characters for first name, and 10 characters for middle name
- and equally 10 characters for familyname has been suggested and 999 as max sequence number.
+ and equally 10 characters for family name has been suggested and 999 as max sequence number.

  Such limitations should be written as a part of the service API and thus the consumers of services would know them.